Science Portfolio

-Below are selected articles in various fields of science.
-Editing is listed first.
+Below are examples of my coverage of special fields for lay readers.
+Writing is listed first.
 Click the links in this sentence to

 inventing, or training.